kosmatov/sidekiq-benchmark/README.md

 ## Requirements

-Redis 2.6.0 or newer required
+From version 0.5.0 works with Sidekiq 4.2 or newer

 ## Usage